-Ground water table in the country in most areas vary from 0.5 to 3 meter in general, but at times it may be as much as 12.0 m in depth.
-Groundwater is recharged mainly by infiltration of rainwater and is the source of potable water in the project area.
+Ground water level exists from 0.5 to 3 meter in general, with a maximum limit below 12.0 m depth, which is being recharged mainly by infiltration of rainwater.
+Ground water is the source of water for potable water in the project.
 To determine quality of ground water, one sample was collected from the tube well of the project and analyzed for different parameters.
 The results shows that all the parameters remain within the allowable limit of drinking water value as per as Environmental Quality Standards for Bangladesh.
 The parameters which have been analyzed during this study are presented below in Table 5.7.
-The ground water zoning map is shown in Map 4.
+The ground water zoning map is shown in Map 5.